Bogumił Książek: Biography

 After graduation, he went to live in Tuscany for seven years.
 There, he met Silvio Loffredo and Mario Luzi.
 He lived and worked in Florence and Tizzano until 2009, when he returned to Kraków.

 In 2007, his work was noticed by the founder of the Frissiras Museum in Athens, Vlasis Frissiras, who invited Bogumił Książek to participate in the exhibition Eclectic Affinities Among European Artists, presenting contemporary European figuratists, and then showed his work as part of a series of projects implemented by the Frissiras Museum.

 In addition to the Athens Frissiras Museum, over the years Bogumił Książek has collaborated with several art institutions, including the A100 Gallery in Galatina, Dominik Rostworowski Gallery and Galeria Olympia in Kraków.
 His works are in private collections in Italy, Greece, UK and Poland.

 In 2015, he obtained Ph.D. in fine arts.
 He is a lecturer at the Painting Department of the Jan Matejko Academy of Fine Arts in Kraków, where he heads the Interdisciplinary Studio from 2019.

 In his work he deals with topics related to the history of art, literature and politics.
 Sometimes his works are accompanied by literary commentaries (e.g. The Sleeping Agata Duda, 2018; Galeria Olympia).
 In 2019, he discovered a missing work in his own painting, Young Man Rafael Santi (Significant Dimensions).

+In 2024 he received Witold Wojtkiewicz Award for the exhibition Loty in the Ufo Art Gallery.